ubc-library-rc/citizen-science-tools/content/introduction.md

 {: .note}

 ## Is the "Citizen Scientist" a new idea?
 No!
 Before the 1800s scientists were often not professionally trained and data collection belong to interested citizens.
-Many of the conventions of modern scientific discourse are rooted in these early debates between “armchair philosophers” who took a part time interest in the scientific.
+Many of the conventions of modern scientific discourse are rooted in these early debates between “armchair philosophers” who took a part-time interest in the scientific.

-In fact the term “scientist” comes from the Cambridge University historian and philosopher of science [William Whewell](https://plato.stanford.edu/entries/whewell/) who coined it in response a challenge from the English poet Samuel Taylor Coleridge and out of a need for a term to describe the rising scientific professions.
-Scientist was inspired using “artist” for professionals who create art.
+In fact, the term “scientist” comes from the Cambridge University historian and philosopher of science [William Whewell](https://plato.stanford.edu/entries/whewell/) who coined it in response to a challenge from the English poet Samuel Taylor Coleridge and out of a need for a term to describe the rising scientific professions.
+Scientist was inspired by the use of “artist” for professionals who create art.
 So, a person who practices science is therefore a “scientist”.

 So really, citizen science is something that people have been participating in for hundreds of years.
 You might have even participated in citizen science projects without even realizing it!

-Now even though citizen science has been practiced over hundreds of years, the means through we conduct citizen science has changed significantly through emerging technologies like smartphones.
-It’s not easier than ever to collect and share data, which empowers people to participate in these projects, more than ever before.
+Now even though citizen science has been practiced over hundreds of years, the means by which we conduct citizen science have changed significantly through emerging technologies like smartphones.
+It’s now easier than ever to collect and share data, which empowers people to participate in these projects more than ever before.

 Learn more about [how the word Scientist came to be](https://www.npr.org/templates/story/story.php?storyId=127037417).
 For more on the history of science as a profession watch [Laura Snyder's Ted Talk](https://www.ted.com/talks/laura_snyder_the_philosophical_breakfast_club?language=en) or explore her book [The Philosophical Breakfast Club](https://vpl.bibliocommons.com/item/show/2383885038).